 Members are encouraged to submit topics to Council for discussion by using the Request for Council Action form.
 Once completed, a copy of the form will be forwarded to the Council President, Secretary-Treasurer and to Equity's Executive Director.
 Once received and reviewed, you will be contacted within two business days to let you know how and when the matter will proceed.

 For information on how Council deliberates requests for consideration on any matter, please see Council Policies - CP-4.9 - Agenda Planning.

 Equity uses a flexible slate of issue- or action-based advisories.
 Council Committees are struck as needed throughout the term, and report directly to Council.
-The advisories are regional, national, discipline or community-specific, as appropriate for the topic.
+These advisory bodies are regional, national, discipline or community-specific, as appropriate for the topic.